allapps2/shortcuts/README.md

 };
 ```

-To simplify `shortcuts.php` editing you can put `short.phar` into your project
+To simplify `shortcuts.php` editing you can put `shortcuts.phar` into your project
 (usually into the folder with `shortcuts.php`) and your IDE will be able to provide code
 completion (at least PhpStorm can do it).

 # for contributors

-clone the repository and create `short` alias that points to index.php instead of
+clone the repository and create `doo` alias that points to index.php instead of
-short.phar:
+shortcuts.phar:

 `sudo php </path/to/clone>/app/index.php setup-shortcuts-global`

-This way `short` will run your development version instead of the distributed one to
+This way `doo` will run your development version instead of the distributed one to
 let you test your changes.

-## recompile short.phar
+## recompile shortcuts.phar

 `./bin/compile.sh`